-Seven days.
+Eight days.
 Twenty students.
 A new language that will last a lifetime.

-He established the first Fredric Roberts Photography Workshop in 2011 and 2012 in India, and embarked on a continuation of these workshops across the world.
+He established the first Fredric Roberts Photography Workshops in 2011 and 2012 in India, and embarked on a continuation of these workshops across the world.
 The first of these took place in Bhutan in January 2014, followed by Nicaragua in May 2014 and Tajikistan in October 2014.
 In January 2015, the original students from Bhutan returned for a special advanced workshop.
-Four of those students were then selected as teaching assistants for a new workshop of 20 beginners.
-A similar pattern was followed in Tajikistan and Kyrgyzstan in June 2015.
-Additional workshops include Hyderabad in October 2015, Los Angeles in January 2016, Toronto in March 2016 and Lisbon in September 2016, and the possible additions of Mongolia and Cuba.
+Several of those students were then selected as teaching assistants for a new workshop of 20 beginners.
+A similar pattern was followed in Tajikistan and Kyrgyzstan in June 2015, Hyderabad, India in October 2015 and March 2017, Toronto in March 2016 and August 2017, and Lisbon in September 2016 and March 2018.

 Additional workshops were held in Los Angeles in January 2016, Mombasa in June 2018 and Monterrey (Mexico) in August 2018, Athens in June 2019 and Toronto, for the fourth time, in August 2019.
 Then, on to Maputo in Mozambique in November 2019 and back to Monterrey Mexico in January 2020.
 Plans were finalized to go to Hunza/Gilgit in Pakistan in May 2020, Da Nang in Vietnam in August 2020 and return to Hyderabad in October 2020, all of which were postponed by the Pandemic.
 Normally, we return to each of our locations every two years to conduct an Advanced workshop for previous students and a Beginners workshop for 20 new students.